Singapore-based consultant sets up New Zealand Trust

 Advertising agency established in Wellington

 Our Client, Peter, is a Singapore-based Australian entrepreneur with a background in product branding and marketing.
 He wanted to set up an advertising agency in New Zealand, offering niche corporate design and branding services to Clients in that country and Australia.
-Peter found Healy Consultants following a Google search in February 2006, and he made initial contact by e-mail through our website to explain his business objectives in New Zealand.
+Peter found Healy Consultants following a Google search and he made initial contact by e-mail through our website to explain his business objectives in New Zealand.
 Based in Singapore, Peter then visited Healy Consultants’ Bideford Road office to discuss the various aspects of incorporating a company in New Zealand, including the legal, tax and accounting implications of doing so.

 During the meeting, Peter outlined his objectives in greater detail – he planned to relocate with his wife Marie to Wellington (New Zealand), where he would set up a company with himself as the sole shareholder and director.
 The company would need assistance with opening a corporate bank account, as well as help preparing financial statements and submitting tax returns going forward.
 Since he was an Australian citizen (and his wife a New Zealander), Peter did not require our assistance to obtain residence or employment visas for either of them.
 At the Singapore meeting, Peter signed our Client Engagement Letter and provided the personal due diligence which Healy Consultants uses for internal purposes as part of our ‘Know Your Client’ policy.
 Having also agreed engagement costs based on the engagement scope outlined by Peter, he arranged a telegraphic transfer to Healy Consultants’ bank account, therefore enabling our team to begin the engagement in earnest.